-• Abbreviations and acronyms: The names of journals, organizations, etc. should be spelled out in full the first time mentioned in the text or endnotes; it is permissible to abbreviate or use an acronym (without periods) in subsequent mentions of familiar words

-(e.g., Frankfurter Allgemeine Zeitung $\rightarrow$ FAZ).
-Unfamiliar acronyms should not be used; instead, use a shortened version of the name (e.g., Volksbund Deutsche Kriegsgräberfürsorge $\rightarrow$ the Volksbund, not the VDK).
+• Abbreviations and acronyms: The names of journals, organizations, etc. should be spelled out in full the first time mentioned in the text or endnotes; it is permissible to abbreviate or use an acronym (without periods) in subsequent mentions of familiar words (e.g., Frankfurter Allgemeine Zeitung → FAZ).
+Unfamiliar acronyms should not be used; instead,

-• Anglicization: the names of German universities should be Anglicized in Englishlanguage texts (Free University of Berlin).

-• Brackets: only use brackets inside parentheses.

-• Capitalization: keep capitalization to a minimum: artistic, literary, and political movements are not capitalized (realism, expressionism, romanticism, existentialism) except if they are based on proper names (e.g., Stalinism, Fordism).
-Older cultural periods are capitalized (e.g., Antiquity, Middle Ages, the Baroque, Enlightenment).

-• Commas: use a comma before "and" (apples, pears, and peaches).

-• Dashes: Use m-dashes for appositive phrases and close up: "The man-he was strange-stood outside."
-Use n-dashes, and not hyphens, for numbers in a range: 123-145, NOT 123-145 or 1893-1907, not 1893-1907

-• Dates: use the month-day-year format: e.g., June 20, 2014.

-Ellipses: Use three points (periods), with single spaces before, after, and between.
+- used; use a shortened version of the name (e.g., Volksbund Deutsche Kriegsgräberfürsorge → the Volksbund, not the VDK) - Anglicization: the names of German universities should be Anglicized in English-language texts (Free University of Berlin). - Brackets: only use brackets inside parentheses - Capitalization: keep capitalization to a minimum: artistic, literary, and political movements are not capitalized (realism, expressionism, romanticism, existentialism) except if they are based on proper names (e.g., Stalinism, Fordism).
+Older cultural periods are capitalized (e.g., Antiquity, Middle Ages, the Baroque, Enlightenment). - Commas: use a comma before "and" (apples, pears, and peaches). - Dashes: Use m-dashes for appositive phrases and close up: "The man-he was strange-stood outside."
+Use n-dashes, and not hyphens, for numbers in a range: 123-145, NOT 123-145 or 1893-1907, not 1893-1907. - Dates: use the month-day-year format: e.g., June 20, 2014. - Ellipses: Use three points (periods), with single spaces before, after, and between.
 If the ellipsis appears at the end of a full sentence ending with a period, this appears as four dots, with no space before the first one.
-Do not use the ellipsis at the beginning of a quoted passage, and do not enclose the ellipsis points in brackets or parentheses.
-Hyphenation: keep hyphenation to a minimum.
+Do not use the ellipsis at the beginning of a quoted passage, and do not enclose the ellipsis points in brackets or parentheses. - Hyphenation: keep hyphenation to a minimum.
 Most compound nouns should be closed: anticommunism, postwar, precondition, reenactment, and postmodernism.
 Compound adjectives are also usually closed: socioeconomic, midcentury, worldwide, and lowbrow.
 The same rule applies to prefixes: prewar, postmodern, antifascist, proactive, coauthored, transatlantic, and so forth: Exceptions: with proper names (e.g., anti-Marxist, anti-Americanism but antisemitism).
-Use hyphens with adverbs: a well-known person but "he is well known" and "a widely known critic;" there is no hyphen after adverb ending in "ly" within compound modifier.

-• Italics: all book and film titles in italics; unfamiliar foreign words/phrases in italics (with non-italic transliteration following in parentheses).
+Use hyphens with adverbs: a well-known person but "he is well known" and "a widely known critic"; there is no hyphenafter adverb ending in "ly" within compound modifier. - Italics: all book, film, and artwork titles in italics; unfamiliar foreign words/phrases in italics (with non-italic transliteration following in parentheses).
 Familiar loan words NOT in italics (e.g., raison d'être, a priori, circa).
 Exception: the Latin sic (use to indicate misspellings in quotations) should be italicized and set in brackets.
-Foreign proper nouns are also NOT in italics (e.g., Einsatzgruppe, Bundesarchiv, Wehrmacht, Bundeswehr).

-• Numbers: Spell out whole numbers one through one hundred (e.g., twenty-four); thereafter you may use numerals (exceptions: percentages should use numerals for all amounts [e.g., 5 percent; use numerals in fractional numbers [e.g., 13.4]) Plural numbers (e.g., twenties) and centuries (e.g., twenty-first, nineteenth) should be spelled out.
+Foreign proper nouns are also NOT in italics (e.g., Einsatzgruppe, Bundesarchiv, Wehrmacht, Bundeswehr) - Numbers: Spell out whole numbers one through one hundred (e.g., twenty-four); thereafter you may use numerals (exceptions: percentages should use numerals for all amounts [e.g., 5 percent; use numerals in fractional numbers [e.g., 13.4]) Plural numbers (e.g., twenties) and centuries (e.g., twenty-first, nineteenth) should be spelled out.
 Spell out million, billion, etc. following basic number rule (e.g., three billion; 220 million).
 For currency amounts, use period between dollars/pounds/euros and cents.
-See the Chicago Manual of Style, 16th edition, for further number conventions.

-• Possessives: all singular nouns ending in -s or -ss should be made possessive by adding 's to the end.
-This holds for proper nouns and for nouns in which the final -s is silent (e.g., Jesus's, Strauss's, business's, Descartes's).
+See the Chicago Manual of Style, 17th edition, for further number conventions. - Possessives: all singular nouns ending in -s or -ss should be made possessive by adding 's to the end.
+This holds for proper nouns and for nouns in which the final -s is silent (e.g., Jesus's, Strauss's, business's, Descartes's). - Pronouns: A person's stated preference for a specific pronoun should be respected.
+They/them/theirs take a plural verb. - Ethnic Groups: Black should be capitalized in conjunction with race; white should be small, unless the author feels that it should be otherwise.

-A COMMENT ON GERMAN AND ENGLISH QUOTES:

-In German-language texts, include German quotes in the German original; quote English quotes in English (not German translations).
-In English-language texts, the preference is for all German (or non-English) quotes to be translated in the text; do not provide

-German original quotes in the body of the text or in the endnotes.
-Please provide English translations for unfamiliar German terms; also provide translations (in parentheses) for all filmic and literary texts the first time they are mentioned; you may refer to German original titles thereafter.
-Use available English translations whenever possible and, if applicable, add a statement in the endnotes that all translations are your own.
-Exception: In the case of close readings and literary analyses, give the German original and provide a translation in parentheses immediately following the quote.
-In the case of short German sentences or phrases, they may be included if crucial to the argument but must be translated; please follow the conventions for longer German quotes.